zavolokas/Inpainting/README.md

 [![Build Status](https://travis-ci.org/zavolokas/Inpainting.svg?branch=develop)](https://travis-ci.org/zavolokas/Inpainting)
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/zavolokas)

-.NET implementation of content-aware fill(also known as inpainting or image completion) in image processing domain.
+.NET implementation of content-aware fill (also known as inpainting or image completion) in image processing domain.

 ## What is it for?
 Content aware fill is used to fill in unwanted or missing areas of photographs.
-See the example of such fill below where we don't want to have the man in blue t-shirt on our picture:
+See an example of such fill below where we don't want to have the man in blue t-shirt on our picture:

 | Original image | Processed image |
 |----------------|-----------------|